vortext/esther/README.md

 For authentication and encryption the application relies on [libsodium](https://doc.libsodium.org/) (via [caesium](https://github.com/lvh/caesium)) and should be on-par with industry standards for security.

 One interesting tidbit is that currently there is no way to implement "forgot password".
-The user password authenticates *and* decrypts a vault that contains the `uid` and `secret` for decrypting memories in the database.
+The user password authenticates *and* decrypts a vault that contains the `uid` and `secret` needed for decrypting memories in the database.
 This ensures that the database is garbled for anyone except who has the password for a particular user, but don't forget the password.
 When running in dev mode the system will create a `test` user with the password `test`.
 Sign-up page is still TODO.
-I typically just do it from the REPL, this being Clojure and all.
+I typically just do it from the REPL, this being Clojure after all.

 For more details about the framework I recommend the [Kit documentation](https://kit-clj.github.io/docs/guestbook.html), or checkout the [deps.edn](./deps.edn) and [system.edn](./resources/system.edn) files for pointers.